jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Fill out cover letter
   - Decide on subject.
 Should we not mention kernfs in any of this?

-- Redo `git format-patch` with cocci email in there
 - Compile with debugfs disabled in kernel

 ## Non-coccinelle changes